-Last, it’s powerful because you can use it to create interesting compositions while shooting.
+Third, changing your focal point is powerful because you can use it to create interesting compositions while shooting.

 In this photo I used the rule of thirds to compose my photo with my son in the right third of the frame.

-I’ll be the first to admit that photography terms can get confusing.
+Photography terms can get confusing.
 The words focus, auto, and mode get thrown around a lot and not always in reference to the same camera function.

 But this camera function may be called something different based on the camera model.
 On Nikon cameras it’s called the AF area mode.
-On Canon cameras it’s called single point AF.
+On Canon cameras it’s called single-point AF.

-How to Toggle Your Camera’s Focal Point
+How to Change Your Focal Point

 Remember that manual that came with your camera?
 Time to dig it out!